estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 The app consists of an input field where users can type a their names, and below, there's a greeting message that outputs the entered name.

-So, **all our clients are very happy** with this app, **but one of them wants an extra feature**: they want to have a link that opens the result of a Google search for the entered name:
+So, **all our clients are very happy** with this app, **but some of them want an extra feature**: they want to have a link that opens the result of a Google search for the entered name:

 ![](./images/requested-feature-1.jpg)

-When clicking the `here` link, a new tab is open showing the search result:
+When clicking the `here` link, a new tab is opened showing the search result:

 ![](./images/requested-feature-2.jpg)

-After this request, the development team who built the app can add a new component for the new feature to the code base, inside a React, Vue or Angular component, following a default approach.
+After this request, the development team who built the app can add a new component for the new feature into the code base, inside a React, Vue or Angular component, following a default approach.
 But nowadays, thanks to Web Components, there's another alternative: **the new feature can be isolated in a Web Component and can be imported dynamically into the code base.**

 Lets find out more about this alternative in the coming sections.